Remote Work

 3. Cloud storage tools

-You need centralized cloud storage that allows employees to access and search for the latest version of the files that they need to manage their work, from any location or device.
+You need centralized and private cloud storage that allows employees to access and search for the latest version of the files that they need to manage their work, from any location or device.
 The cloud storage that you choose should be reliable, affordable, secure, and follow all the necessary industry compliances.

 4. Screen sharing and recording tools